microsoft/DirectML/DxDispatch/doc/Guide.md

 # Overview

 DxDispatch is simple command-line executable for launching DirectX 12 compute programs without writing all the C++ boilerplate.
-The input to the tool is a JSON model that defines resources, dispatchables (compute shaders or DirectML operators), and commands to execute.
+The input to the tool is a JSON model that defines resources, dispatchables (compute shaders, DirectML operators, and ONNX models), and commands to execute.

 This guide is organized as follows:
 - The first section (**Running the Program**) shows basic command-line usage.
 - The second section (**Execution Model**) explains the steps involves in executing a model.
 - The third section (**Models**) covers the model schema with examples.
+- Third fourth section (**Timing**) covers the timing statistics and what they mean.
 - The final section (**Scenarios**) goes through some of the ways you might use the tool.

 # Running the Program